bismuthfoundation/Roadmap/bounties/004-ECommerce_plugins.md

 - Uses custom data field of bismuth transactions to link order and payment
 - Use of polling to get the transactions status (1/min at most)
 - connects to a specific wallet server (can be a private one) or use the Bismuth wallet API to get a list of working public ones.

+> We provide unlimited support for that side.

 ## Woo-Commerce specifications